• Skip to primary navigation

 When it comes to entertaining, I’m all about easy-to-make cocktails.
 Think Vodka Sunrises, Blood Orange Mimosas, and Amaro Spritzes.
 This fun and fancy-free white tea shooter is the newest addition to the list!

 • Bright & Refreshing - I’ve never been to one, but this tastes like a Debutante Ball in a glass.
-They go down nice and easy, so make sure you’re counting. 🤓

 • Budget-Friendly - Last time I hit the bars, I was shocked to find out they charge around $10 for a composed shot like this white tea shooter.
 TEN DOLLARS for TWO OUNCES?!?
-That’s insanity.
-You can make a party-sized batch at home for the price of a single round out.
+That’s wild.
+You can make a batch at home for the price of a single round out.

 • Easily Scalable - The best part?
 It's an easy-to-remember 1:1:1 ratio of vodka, peach schnapps, and sour mix, so you can make as much (or as little) of this white tea cocktail as you like.